Jonathan Skrmetti: Friends of George's v. State of Tennessee

 Hannah Miyamoto v.
-Bill Lee, et. al.
+Bill Lee, et al.

-Retired attorney Hannah Miyamoto (registered with the Hawaii bar) filed suit against Bill Lee, AG Skrmetti, and Davidson County DA Glenn R. Funk (all named) on March 8, 2023, in the Southern District of California, where she currently resides.
-The suit has been assigned Tennessee case number 3:23cv-00233.
-She alleges that the TAEA, which AG Skrmetti has held is still in effect throughout Tennessee except in Shelby County, prevents her from being able to perform her play, Twelve Nights with Viola and Olivia, in Nashville at TPAC.
+Retired attorney Hannah Miyamoto (registered with the Hawaii bar) filed suit against Bill Lee, Skrmetti, and Davidson County DA Glenn R. Funk (all named) on March 8, 2023, in the Southern District of California, where she currently resides.
+She alleges that the TAEA, which Skrmetti has held is still in effect throughout Tennessee except in Shelby County, prevents her from being able to perform her play, Twelve Nights with Viola and Olivia, in Nashville at TPAC.
 The play is based on Shakespeare's Twelfth Night, or What You Will, in which one of the main characters, Viola, spends the majority of the play impersonating a man.
 The case is currently pending.

 Governor Lee has stated that he is deferring to Skrmetti with respect to whether the TAEA is enforceable outside of Shelby County.

 United States v.
 Skrmetti

-Skrmetti is a named respondent in United States v.
+Skrmetti was a named respondent in United States v.
 Skrmetti, a U.S. Supreme Court case decided on June 18, 2025.
 The case concerns Tennessee Senate Bill 1 (SB1 / HB1), which bans certain forms of gender-affirming medical treatments (puberty blockers and hormone therapy) for minors when the purpose is gender transition.
 In his capacity as Tennessee Attorney General, Skrmetti defended the constitutionality of the law.
 The central legal question was whether the statute violates the Equal Protection Clause of the Fourteenth Amendment, by discriminating based on sex or transgender status.
-The Supreme Court, in a 6-3 decision, upheld the law, finding that it does not classify based on sex or transgender status, but instead draws distinctions based on age and medical condition, and therefore only required review under the rational basis standard of equal protection.
+The Supreme Court upheld the law in a 6-3 decision, finding that it does not classify based on sex or transgender status, but instead draws distinctions based on age and medical condition, and therefore only required review under the deferential rational basis standard of equal protection.